aumpierre-unb/Psychrometrics.jl/README.md

 plot background is set transparent (default is `back=:white`).

 If `unit=:°C` is given
-temperature units in plot is set to °C (default is `unit=:K`).
+both input and output temperatures are given in °C and temperature units in plot is set to °C (default is `unit=:K`).

 **Syntax:**